Prajanya-g/bach-gpt/README.md

 ## What this repo contains

 - MIDI tokenizer with a fixed symbolic vocabulary and round-trip checks.
-- Data pipeline for building token chunks from sampled GigaMIDI files.
+- Data pipeline for building token chunks from sampled MidiCaps files.
 - GPT training + checkpointing + CSV logging + Weights and Biases logging.
 - MIDI generation from checkpoints (random, JSB, or custom MIDI prompts).
 - Captioning pipeline (`caption_midi.py` -> `llm_caption.py`) for text-conditioned training data.